En tus Tierras Bailaré: Cultural impact

 The video was intended by its creators to be taken as a genuinely naive work, a kind of online outsider art.
 It was taken for such by Alma Guillermoprieto who gushed over it in the ultra-sophisticated New York Review of Books, calling Latin America "the last great reservoir of innocent art," and continuing:

 "Their self-confidence and optimism we can only envy, and yet they have lives we can barely imagine (how much did the rural violence provoked by Peru’s Shining Path guerrillas influence Wendy’s parents’ decision to migrate to the capital?); they make choices that to us seem inscrutable (what is that monkey doing behind the rowboat?).
 But millions of people admire these singers.
 What the video shows us is the chaotic transformation of a culture that has always had an infinite and joyful capacity for self-invention.
 This is not outsider but insider art of the deepest sort, forged in a hot-hot crucible, and it is we who stand on the outside, peering wistfully at the screen."

 The video's great success has brought new opportunities for the three performers.
 A party promoter brought La Tigresa to Buenos Aires, where diners in an upscale restaurant greeter her by breaking into the chorus of "En Tus Tierras Bailaré."
-She was and hailed as a gay icon and stopped in the street by fans wanting photos.
-There is talk of a world tour, ending in Israel.
+She was hailed as a gay icon and stopped in the street by fans wanting photos.
+There was talk of a world tour, ending in Israel.